 True story.
-After playing big-time college football, the most popular, best-looking kid in my high school class turned into a drug addict who robbed the unsuspecting, aging parents of his friends and lived under a bridge.
+After playing big-time college football, the most popular, best looking kid in my high school class was living under a bridge.
+He had turned into a drug addict who robbed the unsuspecting, aging parents of his friends.

 I always wondered if his receiving kid-glove treatment due to his athletic prowess was the reason.

 Here is some advice for athletes, coaches and administrators worth keeping in mind this school year:

 If the kid deserves to be failed, fail him.
 If he deserves to be suspended, suspend him.
 If he deserves to be arrested, arrest him.

 If all your friends are athletes, you are shallow.